Aristotel3/Dama-Italiana/README.md

 # Dama-Italiana
 Universitary project developed in Java that implement Italian checkers with CLI.
-The project was developed by Giovanni Santoro and Nicola Pollino
+The project was developed with Java 11 by Giovanni Santoro and Nicola Pollino